hassox/warden_omniauth/README.markdown

 # Warden OmniAuth

-OmniAuth is a pretty aweome library.
+OmniAuth is a pretty awesome library.
 If you haven't checked it out yet, you really should.
 This is a simple wrapper for OmniAuth so that it can be used from a warden project.
 It sorts storing the user into the sesion, redirection on callbacks etc.

 With it, you can make use of any of the [OmniAuth](http://github.com/intridea/omniauth) authentication library.
 This provides some great external authentication mechanisms.